From a cell phone, dial 916-726-3015 to reach the CHPD Emergency Line directly.

 In line with Chief Boyd’s goals, all calls coming into the Communication Center are answered by a live person.
 The Communication Center employees are the lifeline connection between the community and law enforcement.
 On a normal 24-hour day, the center answers approximately 400 calls for service.
 Calls for service include reports of criminal or suspicious activities, request for an officer’s assistance, reporting a crime, or other quality of life issues.
 Our Communications Center staff understand the importance of taking care of our community at a moment’s notice, day or night, and are always available to our citizens.

 The dispatcher IIs are responsible for prioritizing calls and workload, sending officers to calls, maintaining an accurate status on each on-duty officer, entering wanted or stolen vehicles, missing persons, and guns into the nationwide database to provide information to other agencies, as well as documenting every call, every status, and every request or entry.
-We also have 5 senior dispatchers who lead the activities of their shift.
-In addition to working side-by-side with the dispatcher IIs in handling calls, dispatching officers and managing officer requests, they are also responsible for the operations, maintenance, and training in the Communication Center.
-The dispatcher IIs and senior dispatchers are overseen by 2 communications supervisors who are responsible for the overall operation of the Communications Center.
+The Communications Center is overseen by 3 communications supervisors who are responsible for the overall operation of the Communications Center.

 Communications Center Awards